|

 with a suitable introduction, conclusion, and such embellishments as will make

-the story more interesting and coherent.
+Israel.)
 Jonas comes over to our house on

 story.
-(You must understand that neither Jonas nor virtually any of the adults
+You must understand that neither Jonas nor virtually any of the adults

 of the Kwong church know these stories - which is one reason the otherwise